urso/openebs-dev/kb/mayastor/rpc/Mayastor RPC Interfaces Documentation Index.md

 ## Getting Started

 ### For Control Plane Integration
-Start with **[Mayastor IO-Engine gRPC API](mayastor-io-engine-g-rpc-api-reference)** to understand the primary network interface for managing storage pools, replicas, and nexus volumes.
+Start with **[[Mayastor IO-Engine gRPC API Reference]]** to understand the primary network interface for managing storage pools, replicas, and nexus volumes.

 ### For User-Facing Management
-Use **[Mayastor Controller REST API](mayastor-controller-rest-api-reference)** for HTTP-based management operations with OpenAPI documentation.
+Use **[[Mayastor Controller REST API Reference]]** for HTTP-based management operations with OpenAPI documentation.

 ### For SPDK Method Access
-Use **[Mayastor IO-Engine JSON RPC API](mayastor-io-engine-json-rpc-api-reference)** when you need direct access to SPDK functionality or custom io-engine methods.
+Use **[[Mayastor IO-Engine JSON RPC API Reference]]** when you need direct access to SPDK functionality or custom io-engine methods.

-### For Understanding Internals
-Read **[Mayastor RPC Architecture Overview](mayastor-rpc-architecture-overview)** to understand how the different RPC interfaces work together.

 ## Component Architecture